isomerpages/govtech-lpa-acp/_wills/WIP pg 3.md

          <div class="col-6 about_a_b">
             <div class="inner">
                <h2>Writing a Will<br> isn’t just about<br> yourself.</h2>
-               <p>Taking charge of your and your loved ones’ <br>futures through legacy planning is an<br> empowering act for all parties involved.
-A<br> Will lets you decide who gets what when<br> you pass on, legally enforcing your wishes<br> and distribution of assets to your<br> beneficiaries of choice.</p>
+               <p>Taking charge of your and your loved ones’ futures through legacy planning is an empowering act for all parties involved.
+A Will lets you decide who gets what when you pass on, legally enforcing your wishes and distribution of assets to your beneficiaries of choice.</p>
             </div>
          </div>
          <div class="col-6 about_a_b">